 Thus far, we have identified four primary key performance indicators (KPIs) to track.
-(KPIs are listed on slide 66.)
+(KPIs are listed on slide 68.)

-- USAC leadership reviews these primary KPIs to facilitate data-driven executive decision making. - These KPIs complement broader Lifeline metrics that are regularly monitored. - The KPIs will evolve over time as we continue the rollout of the National Verifier.
+- USAC leadership reviews these primary KPIs to facilitate data-driven executive decision making. - These KPIs complement broader Lifeline metrics that are regularly monitored. - The KPIs may evolve over time to ensure the National Verifier continues to meet the FCC's objectives.